 The same report found that one in 250 consumers had their score go up by more than 100 points.

-It may be likely that something on your credit report is inaccurate.
-The FTC report on the credit reporting industry found that one in five consumers had errors on their report.
+The aforementioned 2013 FTC report on the credit reporting industry found one in five consumers had errors on their report.

 But there’s no way to tell exactly what these errors are: they could be serious or small, like inverse numbers in a zip code.